Lamp Post & House Fixtures

-Lamp Post Lantern, House Fixture and Post Replacement; Wiring Repairs
+Lamp Post Lantern, Coach Light Fixture and Post Replacement; Wiring Repairs

 Lamp posts are considered a maintenance item for the aesthetics of the community and the association can require that they are in place, upright, and in good condition.
 The association cannot require that they be kept on.
 However, we encourage everyone to keep their lamp posts on for safety and security as well as appearance of the entire community.